-The national report serves as the basis for discussion and multi-stakeholder inputs at the national-level consultations.
-The report assesses progress achieved and gaps remaining with the aim to identify good policies, as well as those that have not worked well, and to highlight challenges.
-The report discusses the state of implementation of a country's national development strategy by highlighting the key features of the strategy or policies that have worked well and those are less successful.
-The report can highlight those policies/projects which have been successful in a country and could be replicated elsewhere.
+The NVP national report serves as the basis for discussion and multi-stakeholder inputs for national-level consultations.
+The report assesses progress achieved and gaps remaining in the country's overall development objectives, with the aim to identify good policies, as well as those that have not worked well, and to highlight challenges.
+The report discusses the state of implementation of a country's national development strategy by highlighting the key features of the strategy or policies that have worked well and those that were less successful.
+The report can also highlight those policies/projects which have been successful in a country and could be replicated elsewhere.

-The final reports are submitted to the President of ECOSOC and made available to all Member States and Observes.
-At ECOSOC, the national report serves as a basis for the national presentations made at the Council's High-level Segment, providing important background information for the Reviewers of the NVP and for the interactive, moderated dialogue that follows the presentations.
+The final NVP national report is submitted to the President of ECOSOC and made available to all UN Member States and Observers.
+At ECOSOC, the report serves as a basis for the presentations made at the Council's High-level Segment, providing important background information for the NVP Reviewers and for the interactive, moderated dialogue that follows the presentations.